nerodono/blog/content/generalizing-recursive-descent.md

 Just ("(+ (+ (+ 1 2) (* 3 3)) 4)",[])
 ```

 Nice!
-Works as expected, but what if we try using brackets?
+Works as expected, but what if we try use brackets?
 ```haskell
 ghci> parseTextAsSExpr "2 + 2 * 2"
 Just ("(+ 2 (* 2 2))",[])